Bundaberg's Best Audiologist @ Bundaberg Hearing Aids and Tinnitus Treatment Clinic

 filler@godaddy.com

-The Tinnitus Testing Protocol we use includes Comprehensive Case History, High Tone Diagnostic Hearing Battery, Otoacoustic (OAE) Testing to see if there is any damage to the Cochlear (organ of hearing) which may not show on a general hearing test, as well as Auditory Brainstem Response to look at the integrity of the hearing never and rule out most Acoustic Tumours 1.5 cm or larger, TRQ and DAAS21 Questionnaires.
-If there are any suspicious indicators in the testing we will recommend medical review.
-Barring this, we then look at the triggers which may be aggravating or making the Tinnitus worse and the options for Tinnitus Treatment and Management.
+We need this referral on our referral sheet which can be downloaded from our website on this link. https://bundaberghearingaids.net.au/referral-form The Tinnitus Testing Protocol we use includes Comprehensive Case History, High Tone Diagnostic Hearing Battery, Otoacoustic (OAE) Testing to see if there is any damage to the Cochlear (organ of hearing) which may not show on a general hearing test, as well as Auditory Brainstem Response to look at the integrity of the hearing nerve and rule out most Acoustic Tumours 1.5 cm or larger.
+We also use some Questionnaires to screen for tinnitus distress, such as the Tinnitus Reaction Questionnaire (TRQ) and also depression, anxiety, stress via the DAAS21 test.
+If there are any medical causes that are identified in the testing we will recommend further action.
+If there is no medical cause, we then look at the triggers which may be aggravating or making the Tinnitus worse and the options for Tinnitus Treatment and Management.

-While most cases of Tinnitus are a symptom of Hearing Loss and/or Noise Exposure, any recent or new Tinnitus, single sided Tinnitus, Pulsatile Tinnitus (in sync with heartbeat), or tinnitus with sudden loss of hearing should be investigated with a comprehensive battery of tests to rule out any medical issues and so we can refer to your GP for further testing or medical interventions if requred.
+Tinnitus is often are a symptom of Hearing Loss and/or Noise Exposure.
+However any recent or new Tinnitus, Tinnitus in one ear only, Pulsatile Tinnitus (in sync with heartbeat), or tinnitus with sudden loss of hearing should be investigated with a comprehensive battery of tests to rule out any medical issues, and so we can refer to your GP for further testing or medical interventions if required.

-More rarely Tinnitus can be caused by something more sinister which requires GP or specialist management such as Acoustic Neuroma (Brain Tumor) pressing on the 8th Nerve, Middle Ear Tumours, Heart Disease, Auto Immune Disease, High Blood Pressure, or Sexually transmitted infections and may be an early warning sign for urgent medical referral and care.
+More rarely Tinnitus can be caused by something which requires GP or specialist management, Ear Nose and Throat Specialist ( ENT) or Neurologist opinion.
+Conditions such as Acoustic Neuroma (Brain Tumour) pressing on the 8th Nerve, Middle Ear Tumours, Heart Disease, Auto Immune Disease, High Blood Pressure, Trigeminal Neuralgia, Perimenopause, Ototoxic drugs, or Sexually transmitted infections, and may be an early warning sign for urgent medical referral and care.

-For any Tinnitus Treatment to work Stress, Sleep, and Hearing loss, all must be examined and management strategies put in place to assist.
-Otherwise these can form triggers not allowing the brain to to desensitise (this is where the brain begins to relax to its own signals and no longer interprets them as dangerous), to the Tinnitus.
+For any Tinnitus Treatment to work Stress, Sleep, and Hearing loss must be examined and management strategies put in place to assist.
+Any of these triggers will make it more difficult for the brain to to desensitise (this is where the brain begins to relax to its own signals and no longer interprets them as dangerous), and learn to ignore the tinnitus.

 It is generally thought that Tinnitus starts as a faulty signal between the Ear and the Brain which then generalises and is replicated by the brain giving the Phantom Noise.
-It often sounds like a high-pitched ring or buzz, but many variations are possible.
+It often sounds like a high-pitched ring, cicadas, buzzing or ocean sound but many variations are possible.

-No single treatment works for everyone but Hearing aids for tinnitus with Maskers help reduce the tinnitus for around 80 to 90% of clients in my clinical experience.
+No single treatment works for everyone but Hearing Aids with the Zen program or white noise help reduce the tinnitus for around 80 to 90% of clients in my clinical experience.
+These can also be programmed without amplification functioning purely as Masking Units and not amplifying like hearing aids.
+A couple of alternative treatment options also follow.

-Some brands of Hearing Aids have white noise generators to try and help mask the Tinnitus.
-High end hearing aids by Starkey have the ability to further shape this sound according to your hearing levels.
+Some brands of Hearing Aids have white noise generators to try and help mask the Tinnitus giving additional control back to the person.
+High end hearing aids by Starkey and some other manufactures have the ability to further shape this sound to centre around the pitch of the tinnitus, and to make it more comfortable by using your hearing levels to modify it.

 The are many products on the market promising relief.
-Research is looking promising for devices that confuse the brain by introducing another sense like NeoSensory which uses sound and vibration.
+Research is looking promising for devices that confuse the brain by introducing another sense like the Lenire using both auditory and tactile stimuli.

-Many medications can make Tinnitus worse, but some medications and supplements may help in treatment and the Audiologist Dylan Deinert will discuss this with you across the consultation.
+Many medications can make Tinnitus worse, but some medications and supplements may help in treatment and the Bundaberg's Best Audiologist Dylan Deinert will discuss this with you across the consultation.

 A report will be sent to your GP if there is a referral and a copy of any recommendations to you for management.